jitendradamor/Elementor-WooCommerce-Category-Addon/wc-product-category-elementor-addon/readme.txt

-# Elementor WooCommerce Categories Widget
+# WC Product Category Elementor Addon

 A custom Elementor widget to display WooCommerce product categories with their images, names, and permalinks.
 This plugin provides a flexible and customizable way to showcase WooCommerce product categories on your website.